WHAT DOES THE BIBLE SAY ABOUT GIVING?

 So, here are some basic Biblical principles about giving, to keep in mind:

 1: GIVE BECAUSE OF THE GOSPEL

+This is the most important thing: we give in response to what God has given us.
 Christians are those who have grasped just how generous God was when he sent his Son to die as a sacrifice for the sins of the world.
 Christians are those who realise that “though he was rich, yet for [our] sakes he became poor” (2 Cor 8:9).
 And so, in response to the immense generosity of their Father God, Christians will in turn be givers.
-The Apostle Paul calls on each Christian to give what he has decided in his heart to give (2 Cor 9:7).
+The Bible calls on each Christian to give (2 Cor 9:7).

 In the Old Testament, God commanded his people to give at least a tenth (‘tithe’) of all their produce to God, in joyful response to his blessings to them.
-Much of the tithe went towards supporting the priests and Levites who served them in God’s work, and through them, to the poor in the community (e.g. Numbers 18, Deuteronomy 26).
+Much of the tithe went towards supporting the priests and Levites who served them in God’s work.

 So, how much should “New Testament” Christians give?

 The New Testament never stipulates percentages but we suggest a minimum of 10%.
 After all, can you imagine the disciples (of Jewish background) giving less than their previous tithe after they became Christian? (i.e. After they realised that God had so generously given his only Son to die for them.)

 But this 10% should be a starting point from which we then decide how generous we can be, rather than a legalistic figure to enforce.
 For very low incomes, 10% may be difficult to manage.
 But many in our church have been abundantly blessed, and could even afford to give a higher percentage.